Xfers/docs/source/index.md

 # Introduction

-Xfers provides a simple and production REST API to integrate internet banking and credit card payment(coming soon) into your business or applications
+Xfers provides a simple REST API to allow businesses to integrate internet banking and credit card payments(coming soon) into your business or applications.

-This API reference provides information on available endpoints.
-To read more about the API, visit our [API documentation](https://www.xfers.io/developers).

 # APIs endpoints

-Xfers provides a delicated sandbox environment where you can simulate bank transfer without having to actually make one.
-This makes integrations and testing alot easier.
+Xfers provides a **dedicated sandbox environment** where you can simulate an incoming bank transfer without having to actually make one for testing purposes.
+Note that this feature will not be available in production mode.

-For testing purposes, we highly recommend that your head over [sandbox.xfers.io](https://sandbox.xfers.io)(sandbox.xfers.io) and create a sandbox account.
+For testing purposes, we highly recommend that your head over to [sandbox.xfers.io](https://sandbox.xfers.io) and create a sandbox account.

 To test against the sandbox available, point to our sandbox API endpoint at: